Dushyantgoswami/docs/docs/tutorials/deploy-rollapp.md

 slug: "deploy-rollapp"
 ---

-This tutorial introduces the dYmension Hub and how to deploy a RollApp, attach a Sequencer and begin developing in the dYmension ecosystem.
+This tutorial introduces the dYmension Hub and demonstrates how to deploy a RollApp, attach a Sequencer and begin developing in the dYmension ecosystem.

 ### Step 1: Install Go